 For more haunted house options across the country, visit our Haunted House and Halloween Weekend Breaks Directory Page.

-Haunted Houses & Grownup Scary Fun in Houston, Texas
+Haunted Houses for Kids & Grownup Scary Fun in Houston, Texas

-What's scarier than being strapped into a huge rocket and thrust into outer space?
-Home of the NASA Space Center, Houston offers many opportunities to learn about space exploration and the perils faced by astronauts.
-If you're lucky, NASA staffer Liz Warren will have one of her famous space carving pumpkins on display -- each year she likes to tackle another NASA vehicle in her creations.
-Additionally, several new exhibits have opened since the Space Shuttle program ended.
+What’s scarier than being strapped into a huge rocket and thrust into outer space?
+Home of Space Center Houston, Houston offers many opportunities to learn about space exploration and the perils faced by astronauts.
+If you’re lucky, some space-themed carved pumpkins will be on display.